 You may ovulate as soon as three weeks after you have had your baby, even if you have not had a period.
 This means you could get pregnant if you have intercourse even if it is the first time after giving birth.
-If you do not want to get pregnant right away, you should use some type of birth control.
+Optimally, it is best to allow 18 to 24 months between pregnancies.
+To prevent getting pregnant right away, you should use some type of birth control.